TomJS14/Rock-paper-scissors/README.md

 A basic rock paper scissors game played in the browser console.

-TO return and update with a GUI later in the odin project
+TO return and improve the GUI later in the odin project

+- Transitions on text when the message is the same
+- Pop up of game over
+- Function to restart the game with a seperate button